mdn/content/files/en-us/web/javascript/reference/statements/import/assert/index.md

 > **Note:** Assertions can be attached to any kind of `import`/`export from` statement, including default import, namespace import, etc.

 - `keyN`
   - : One assertion key.
-Can be an identifier or a string literal — similar to what you can use in an [object literal](/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), modulo number literals and computed properties.
+Can be an identifier or a string literal — similar to what you can use in an [object literal](/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), except number literals and computed properties.
 - `"dataN"`
   - : One assertion value.
 Must be a string literal.